microbit-sam/microbit-docs/docs/index.md

 In addition to supporting development in C/C++, the runtime is also designed specifically to support higher level languages provided by our partners that target the micro:bit.
-It is currently used as a support library for all the languages on the BBC [www.microbit.co.uk](http://www.microbit.co.uk) website, including Microsoft Block, Microsoft TouchDevelop, Code Kingdoms
+It is currently used as a support library for all the languages on the BBC [www.microbit.co.uk](http://www.microbit.co.uk) website, including the Microsoft Block Editor , Microsoft Touch Develop, Code Kingdom's
 JavaScript and Micropython languages.

 On these pages you will find guidance on how to start using the runtime in C/C++, summaries of all the